 Unlike medications that have multiple side effects, one of the most appealing qualities of Chinese Herbal Medicine is the low risk or side effects.
 Herbal medicine uses all the constituents of the flower, plant and mineral sources.
 The herb is completely balanced, and therefore has minimal side effects.

 The practice of fusing nutritional foods with Chinese healing herbs as medicinal food therapy is more than 2,000 years old.
-What to eat for different health and environmental conditions along with acupuncture and chiropractic care have been proven to help balance the mind and body.
+What to eat for different health and environmental conditions along with acupuncture care have been proven to help balance the mind and body.